joetifa2003/weaver/paper/main2.typ

   caption: [Running I/O operations concurrently with fibers.], ) <fig:fibers-io>

-The fibers scheduler distributes the fibers across the available cores, and when an I/O operation is performed on a fiber, the fiber is removed from the core it's running on and put back on the queue until the I/O operation finished, in the mean time another fiber takes it's place and so on, when the fiber gets the I/O data back from the OS, it continues where it left off, on any available core.

-That way you can start thousands of fibers, without worrying about the overhead of context switching in OS threads, and you also don't have to worry about async operations, they are all handled by the fibers scheduler.

-Fibers also share the same memory space together, because they are all living in the same process.

-#pagebreak()

 == Benchmarks

 A simple HTTP server with one endpoint reading a JSON file and returning a user by ID.